featherbear/UNSW-COMP3331-assign/report.md

 ### `lib/Reporter.py`

-The `Reporter.py` file contains the `Reporter` class, which is used in the `runner.py` Reporter mode to inspect the state of each peer
+The `Reporter.py` file contains the `Reporter` class, which is used in the `runner.py` reporter mode to inspect the state of each peer

 ## Improvements